ADD CONDITION

 Additional Information

-You should apply the patch topically, wearing it for up to 8 hours.
-You can repeat this process as needed, but do not use more than 3 patches in a single day.
+You will apply this medication topically by wearing one patch for up to 8 hours.
+You can repeat this process as needed, but do not use more than three patches in a single day.
 If you are pregnant or breastfeeding, it's important to consult a healthcare professional before using this product.

 Make sure to keep the patches out of reach of children.
 If a patch is swallowed, seek medical help immediately or contact a Poison Control Center at 800-222-1222.